 The Israeli Summer is already here!
 Summer in Israel takes place from June to September.
-Personally, I would recommend travelling to Israel in the Spring (February to May), because of the high temperatures in the Summer, but if you can’t come any other time or if you prefer the sunny months, here is my ultimate guide to travelling Israel in the Summer.
+I would recommend traveling to Israel in the Spring (February to May), because of the high temperatures in the Summer, but if you can’t come any other time or if you prefer the sunny months, here is my ultimate guide to traveling to Israel in the summer.

 Israeli Summer Overview:

 From the end of June until the beginning of September Israeli kids are on their Summer vacation.
-This means many attractions will be crowded, especially on the weekends (Fridays and Saturdays) when the parents are also on a break.
+This means many attractions will be crowded, especially on weekends (Fridays and Saturdays), when the parents are also on a break.

 Watch this cool video by Shai Cohen:

 - Enough short shirts and pants